Skip to main content

 info

-Due to the cache behavior of Google Cloud, Shisho Cloud may not be able to access Google Cloud for a few minutes after the integration.
-Please wait one-two hours without removing service account settings and visit the dashboard again.
+Due to Google Cloud's caching specifications, Shisho Cloud may not be able to access Google Cloud for a few minutes after integration.
+If the configuration is not completed immediately, please wait up to 5 minutes.

 If you are unable to successfully integrate Google Cloud by following the above steps, please feel free to contact the service provider (Flatt Security).